IETF-Hackathon/mDNSResponder/README.md

 If you’re using OpenWrt and don’t want to build the code yourself, we have a prebuilt package for the router we are using for development, the [GL-iNet AR750S](https://www.gl-inet.com/products/gl-ar750s/).
-This package may also work on routers with similar configurations.
+This package may also work on routers with similar hardware.

 Connect the WAN port of the AR750S to your existing home network, and connect your computer to a LAN port on the AR750S, or its Wi-Fi network.
 Ensure that your AR750S is up to date with the latest firmware from GL-iNet.
+At time of writing, this is version 3.025.
+When you update the firmware, turn off the “Keep Settings” option.
+This will restore your device to factory defaults, which ensures that you’re following the setup steps described here starting with the same factory default configuration that we did.

 Your AR750S should be in the default configuration, where it is obtaining an IP address for itself using DHCP on its WAN port (your existing home network),